-July 2022 Status: Board member orientation materials reviewed and updated.
+July 2022 Status: Board member orientation materials reviewed and update.
 Orientation meetings conducted with Board President and Executive Officer.
 July 2023 Status: Agendized presentations during Board and Committee meetings, including an overview on federal requirements for compounding under provisions of 503A.
 Presentations are livestreamed and made available on the Board's website.
+July 2024 Status: Presentation scheduled on the Pharmacist Recovery Program.